wkibbler/insight-ui-quan/README.md

 # Insight UI

-A Dash blockchain explorer web application service for [Dashcore Node](https://github.com/quantisnetevo/quantisnetcore-node) using [Insight API](https://github.com/quantisnetevo/insight-api).
+A Quantsisnet blockchain explorer web application service for [Quantsisnetcore Node](https://github.com/quantisnetevo/quantisnetcore-node) using [Insight API](https://github.com/quantisnetevo/insight-api).

 ## Quick Start

 Please see the guide at [https://bitcore.io/guides/full-node](https://bitcore.io/guides/full-node) for information about getting a block explorer running.
-This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Dashcore](https://github.com/quantisnetevo/quantisnetcore).
+This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Quantsisnetcore](https://github.com/quantisnetevo/quantisnetcore).

 ## Getting Started